jmpavlick/elm-todomvc-capacitor/README.md

 We'll need npm in order to install the dependencies we need to get going with Capacitor; and if we get set up with a bundler now, we can have nice things like build-on-save while we're working.

+In this step, we installed the following npm packages:

+* `elm-format`
+* `vite`
+* `vite-plugin-elm`

+Then, we refactored the little bit of JavaScript that hosts our `elm.js` file into a module called `index.mjs`, which will make it easier to integrate with our bundler, Vite, as well as with some of the other Capacitor packages we'll need.

 ## Caveats